 One man learns the hard way that an eye exam can reveal more about your health than you think.
 It might even save your life.

-When a man in his late 50s sat in the exam chair for a routine eye exam in the summer of 2018, Dan Knepper, O.D., thought it was nothing special.
+When a man in his late 50s sat in the exam chair for a routine eye exam in the summer of 2018, Robert Simon, O.D., thought it was nothing special.

 “He wasn’t complaining of any unusual symptoms,” recalls Dr. Knepper, who’s been practicing optometry for 38 years and has worked for America’s Best Contacts & Eyeglasses in Nashville since 2016.